defold/doc/docs/en/manuals/modules.md

 ![Blue and yellow butterflies](images/modules/modules_blue_and_yellow.png)

-The code for flying randomly already exist, so creating the script for the yellow butterfly is straightforward:
+The code for flying randomly already exists, so creating the script for the yellow butterfly is straightforward:

 ```lua
 require "modules_example.flying"